About Us: Singers

 Voyces "triumphed" in June 2013 with Cryes of London, a concert of 17th century English music, featuring excerpts from Purcell's Music for the Funeral of Queen Mary and the semiopera King Arthur.
 Since then the ensemble has treated Staten Island audiences to more masterpieces of Baroque opera: L'Orfeo (excerpts)by Claudio Monteverdi as part of The Underworld Project and a semi-staged Dido and Aeneas by Henry Purcell, both with an orchestra of period specialists.

-2016 highlights will see Voyces co-sponsor and collaborate with the superb vocal ensemble New York Polyphony as part of the 5 Boroughs Music Festival, and record an arrangement of Dvorak's "Goin' Home" by Staten Island composer Dr. Roger Wesby for New York Philharmonic's New World Initiative website.
+2016 highlights saw Voyces co-sponsor and collaborate with the superb vocal ensemble New York Polyphony as part of the 5 Boroughs Music Festival, and record an arrangement of Dvorak's "Goin' Home" by Staten Island composer Dr. Roger Wesby for New York Philharmonic's New World Initiative website.

 Voyces rehearsal home is Christ Church New Brighton, Staten Island.